 Submit

-Waste as a Raw Material – Recycling instead of Disposing
+Waste as raw material – Recycling instead of disposing

-Products have a second life: after their initial use, we must regard them as a valuable resource.
+Products deserve a second life: after their initial use, we must regard them as a valuable resource.
 Waste should be recycled, not dumped in landfills or otherwise disposed of in nature.
-In the long term, end-of-life products and unavoidable waste are likely to become the main alternative raw materials for the plastics industry.
-But in order to make greater use of these sustainable resources, waste management systems must be significantly improved and redesigned.
+Innovative technologies are needed to recycle as much waste and as many end-of-life products as possible.
+Covestro is working on this.

 Valuable resource

-The solution of the future is the circular economy, which relies on state-of-the-art recycling technologies, better waste management and alternative packaging solutions.
-By embracing circular economy as a guiding principle, we could significantly reduce the amount of plastic waste that is released into the environment each year.
-As an industrial plastics manufacturer, Covestro is increasingly researching and promoting innovative recycling methods and approaches, such as chemical recycling.
-This helps put used materials back into the value chain.
+A Circular Economy that relies on state-of-the-art technologies is the solution of the future.
+By embracing a Circular Economy as a guiding principle, we could significantly reduce the amount of plastic waste that is released into the environment each year.
+Covestro is intensifying its research into recycling methods and is open to new technologies, supporting innovative approaches such as chemical recycling.

 Together with partners in China, Covestro has already developed an innovative recycling concept for reusing important raw materials.
 With this concept, used water bottles made of the high-performance plastic polycarbonate are broken down into their material components for reuse.
 Covestro then uses the recycled components to produce new plastic granulate for electronic products such as laptops, printers and copiers.